wp-plugins/bruteprotect/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-BruteProtect is a cloud-powered Brute Force attack prevention plugin.
-This is the ONLY SECURITY PLUGIN able to guard against botnet attacks.
+BruteProtect is a cloud-powered Brute Force attack prevention plugin and the ONLY SECURITY PLUGIN able to guard against botnet attacks.

 == Description ==

-BruteProtect tracks failed login attempts across all installed users of the plugin.
-If any single IP has too many failed attempts in a short period of time, they are blocked from logging in to any site with this plugin installed.
-Once you install the plugin, you will need to get a free BruteProtect API key, which you can do directly from your WordPress dashboard.
+Botnets attack millions of websites everyday using their Internet-connected programs.
+BruteProtect is the only security plugin that guards against botnets by connecting its users to track every failed login attempt across all installed users of the plugin.
+When you activate BruteProtect you become apart of a Internet-connected counter-force that works against botnets.

-This allows you to protect yourself against traditional brute force attacks AND distributed brute force attacks that use many servers and many IPs
+When an IP has too many failed attempts in a specific period of time BruteProtect logs and blocks that IP across the entire BruteProtect network (your site included).
+The more users of BruteProtect the safer we all are from traditional brute force attacks, and distributed brute force attacks that use many differnet servers and IP addresses

-BruteProtect FULLY SUPPORTS multisite networks and is safe to use alongside other security plugins, if you so desire.
-Once you install the plugin, you will need to get a free BruteProtect API key, which you can do directly from your WordPress dashboard.
+BruteProtect FULLY SUPPORTS multisite networks, and you’ll only need one API key.
+Go to the installation tab to learn more about how easy it is to install and use BruteProtect.
+You can even use alongside other security plugins, if you so desire.

 == Installation ==

-1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation
+1. Under the Plugins tab in your WordPress admin click the Add New Button
-2. Activate the Plugin from Plugins page
-3. Open the BruteProtect settings under the \"Plugin\" section of the WordPress dashboard
-4. Follow the simple instructions to obtain and enter a free API key
+2. Type BruteProtect into the search field
+3. Click “Install Now” under the BruteProtect plugin name
+4. Once the plugin is installed click “Activate Now”
+5. Now you’ll see the new “BruteProtect” tab on the left, click the “API Key” button
+6. To get your required API Key confirm your email address in the green box and click “Get an API Key”
+7. Your API key is free and will be emailed to you
+8. Simply copy your API key out of your email and paste it into the blue box on the right.
+Once you click “Save API Key” BruteProtect will be up and running
+9. Watch for BruteProtect data on failed attempts in your dashboard

-== Screenshots ==
+== FAQ ==
-1. Simply create an API key directly from your WordPress Admin panel...
+1. How do I get an API Key?
-2. Enter your API key, it will be verified instantly so that you know you're protected
-3. On your WordPress dashboard, you can see just how many attackers BruteProtect has blocked
-4. If a blocked user shows up on your login page, they will see this message
+Once the plugin is installed, you’ll be prompted to request an API Key via the Dashboard.
+If you do not receive an API Key, please visit the BruteProtect WordPress support forum to let us know.

+2. Do I need a different key for each site?
+Yes, each site needs a different key (this is not the case with multisite networks).
+Many API keys can be associated with one email address.

+3. Does it work with other WordPress security plugins?
+We haven’t received any reports of plugin incompatibility.
+Please visit the BruteProtect WordPress support forum to report any issues.

+4. Is it free?
+Everything that we currently offer will always be free to individuals and small businesses.
+We may, some day, ask for a (very small) fee from our highest-activity users.
+We will offer additional “premium” services in spring 2014.

+5. Does BruteProtect support Multisite Networks?
+Yes.

+6. How many failed attempts before an IP address will be blocked?
+8 failed attempts in 8 hours = 8 hour block
+15 failed attempts in 24 hours = 48 hour block
+25 failed attempts in 7 days = 14 day block
+40 failed attempts in 1 month = 2 month block
+65 failed attempts in 1 year = 2 year block

+7. Can I whitelist certain IP addresses?
+Yes, you may add IP addresses under the “whitelist” setting of BruteProtect.
+This list only applies to your installation of WordPress.

 == Changelog ==

+= 1.1.2 =
+* Update API Endpoints

 = 1.1.1 =
 * Minor bug fixes